• Skip to primary navigation

 Facebooktwitterredditpinterestlinkedinmail

-Tagged With: astrophotography, deep sky, star cluster
+Filed Under: Deep Sky astrophotography, deep sky, star cluster

 The Southern Pinwheel – M83

-June 4, 2015 By Brian Ventrudo Filed Under: Astronomy Images and Video, Deep Sky
+June 4, 2015 by Brian Ventrudo Filed Under: Astronomy Images and Video, Deep Sky

 Messier 83, the "Southern Pinwheel", imaged at the Star Shadows Remote Observatory.
 Courtesy